comp-linguist/comp-linguist.github.io/_posts/2023-03-14-chain-of-thoughts.md

     <figcaption><font color="grey">Several reasons why CoT is good.<a href="https://neurips.cc/media/PosterPDFs/NeurIPS%202022/54087.png?t=1669146827.101349" target="_blank"> Image Source.</a></font></figcaption></center>
 </figure>

 The approach of chain-of-thought prompting has several advantages for enabling reasoning in language models:
-It allows models to break down multi-step problems into intermediate steps, which enables them to allocate additional computation for problems that require more reasoning steps.
-A chain of thought offers an interpretable view of the model's behavior, indicating how it might have reached a specific answer and allowing for debugging if the reasoning process goes wrong.
-Chain-of-thought reasoning can be used for a range of tasks like math word problems, commonsense reasoning, and symbolic manipulation, and can potentially be applied to any task that humans solve via language.
-It can be quickly elicited in large off-the-shelf language models by providing examples of chain of thought sequences as exemplars for few-shot prompting.
+<ul><li>It allows models to break down multi-step problems into intermediate steps, which enables them to allocate additional computation for problems that require more reasoning steps.</li><li>A chain of thought offers an interpretable view of the model's behavior, indicating how it might have reached a specific answer and allowing for debugging if the reasoning process goes wrong.</li><li>Chain-of-thought reasoning can be used for a range of tasks like math word problems, commonsense reasoning, and symbolic manipulation, and can potentially be applied to any task that humans solve via language.</li><li>It can be quickly elicited in large off-the-shelf language models by providing examples of chain of thought sequences as exemplars for few-shot prompting.</li></ul>
-Empirical experiments that will be discussed below show the effectiveness of chain-of-thought prompting for arithmetic reasoning (Section 2.1<a name="2.1"></a>), commonsense reasoning (Section 2.2<a name="2.2"></a>), and symbolic reasoning (Section 2.3<a name="2.3"></a>).
+Empirical experiments that will be discussed below show the effectiveness of chain-of-thought prompting for arithmetic reasoning (Section 2.1 <a name="2.1"></a>), commonsense reasoning (Section 2.2 <a name="2.2"></a>), and symbolic reasoning (Section 2.3 <a name="2.3"></a>).

 ## 2. Experiments <a name="experiments"></a>